 The peer-to-peer firmware offers a straight forward communication option that allows the user to quickly transmit and receive data across a great distance between two nodes.
 Figure 4-2 depicts this very simple communication topology.
-Whenever two nodes have compatible parameters and are within range, communication will be established after the units synchronise.
-A solid green LED state indicates synchronisation has been successful.
+Whenever two nodes have compatible parameters and are within range, communication will succeed after they synchronize.
+A solid green LED state indicates synchronisation has been successful and the nodes can effectively communicate.